AdaCore/spark2014/lrm/source/names-and-expressions.rst

 Names and Expressions
 =====================

-We denote by *assertion expression* an expression that appears inside an assertion, which can be a pragma Assert, a precondition or postcondition, a type invariant or predicate, or other assertions introduced in |SPARK|.
+The term *assertion expression* denotes an expression that appears inside an assertion, which can be a pragma Assert, a precondition or postcondition, a type invariant or (subtype) predicate, or other assertions introduced in |SPARK|.

 Names
 -----